UseAllFive/type-ahead/README.md

     {'name': 'cats', 'value':3}
   ];
   var opts = {
+    //-- Prefix is a string added before
+    //   all of the css selectors added to elements:
     'prefix': 'ua5_typeahead_',
-    'placeholder': 'Search Array',
+    //-- HTML5 Placeholder text that shows up in the input 'placeholder': 'Search Array',
+    //-- Set to false by default.
+If true searching
+    //   for 'cat' will not return 'Cat'
     'match_case': false
   }
   var t = TypeAhead(document.getElementById('test'), data, opts);